Clinical Research Supply

 Extracellular Vesicles & Exosomes

-MSC-derived exosomes carry bioactive cargo — growth factors, miRNA, and signaling proteins — that direct tissue repair, modulate inflammation, and promote angiogenesis.
-A 2025 randomized controlled trial demonstrated full ulcer recovery in 62% of diabetic foot patients treated with Wharton's jelly MSC-derived EVs applied topically over four weeks.
-A 2023 first-in-human trial confirmed the safety and tolerability of allogeneic platelet-derived extracellular vesicles for delayed wound healing.
+MSC-derived exosomes are biomolecular signaling vesicles that carry bioactive cargo growth factors, miRNA, and signaling proteins and are used for topical aesthetic treatments in clinics and for medical, molecular biology, and biochemistry research.
+A 2025 RCT evaluated Wharton's jelly MSC-derived EVs applied topically in diabetic foot patients over four weeks.
+A 2023 first-in-human trial assessed safety and tolerability of allogeneic platelet-derived extracellular vesicles.

 - [1] Stem Cell Res Ther.
 2025.
 Wharton's Jelly MSC-EV RCT, Diabetic Foot Ulcer.